-Students perform a short role play, discuss a picture stimulus, and then discuss two topics from the above list, the first of which is chosen by them.
+Students perform one Read aloud task, a short role play in a transactional setting and discuss a picture stimulus.
+There is then a follow-on conversation based on the themes covered during the course.
 The oral is conducted at the end of the Spring term in Year 11.